 What is the difference between R1 and R2 fleece?

 The Patagonia R-series designations refer to different warmth and breathability levels.
 R1 fabrics are lighter, more breathable, and designed for high-output aerobic activities where overheating is the primary risk.
 R2 fabrics are heavier, warmer, and better for lower-intensity activities or stationary use at camp.
-The R1 TechFace in our test group uses a grid-pattern fleece on the interior that provides R1-level warmth with a smooth exterior that layers cleanly under a shell.
+The R1 TechFace in this lineup uses a grid-pattern fleece on the interior that provides R1-level warmth with a smooth exterior that layers cleanly under a shell.
 Choose R1 for active hiking and R2 for camp use and casual cold-weather activity.

 Can fleece be used as an outer layer in rain or wind?